bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Requirements

-            1. Read section :ref:`Alignment`
+            1. Read section :ref:`Alignment`.

         .. tab:: Exercise

-            2. Use your DNA datasets from Monday, namely **Tutorial 7** and **Tutorial 8** to generate alignments in Geneious Prime using the parameters below…
+            1. Use your DNA datasets from Monday, namely **Tutorial 7** and **Tutorial 8** to generate alignments in Geneious Prime using the parameters below…

             .. attention::
                Use a period ``.`` not a comma ``,`` when typing the penalty values!